neo2470/StocksAnalyzer/README.md

 # StocksAnalyzer
-An android  application to analysis a large number of stocks
+An android  application to analysis,select and search a large number of stocks